The Hills Private Hospital is located at 499 Windsor Road Baulkham Hills NSW 2153.

 As always, the protection of our patients and staff is our highest priority.

-In response to the current COVID outbreaks across Sydney, we have decided to restrict visitor access to our hospital.
-Patients will now be permitted one nominated visitor a day, for a maximum of hour, unless there are exceptional circumstances*.
+In response to the current Green Alert to COVID across Sydney, we have decided to increase our visitor access to our hospital.
+Patients will be permitted two nominated visitors per day, for a total of 2 hours per day, unless there are exceptional circumstances*.

 We do apologise for the inconvenience and hardship this may cause, but appreciate your understanding of the need to keep patients as safe as possible during these challenging times.